|

 protection and blockaded their ports.
 In effect, the king had begun war almost

+a year before the Declaration was adopted.
 The ravages of war were making the people more and more

 bitter.
 In October 1775, the British burned the town of Portland, Maine,